kyma-incubator/hack-showcase/docs/examples/demoscenario.md

    sh demoscenario.sh gh-connector-example {NAMESPACE}
    ```

-   You can see output similar to the following:
+   After you trigger the script you get the following output that shows the created resources:

    ```
    applicationmapping.applicationconnector.kyma-project.io/gh-connector-example-app created